McMatty/McMatty.github.io/_posts/2019-10-15-Attacking-with-nuget.md

 </p>

 <h4>Script to locate potentially vulnerable projects</h4>
+<p>You will need to supply your own github personal token below in the placeholders "GITHUB-API-TOKEN" </p>
 <pre>
     <code>
     #Yes yes I know its an awful mess but it works and my version on git is far prettier